MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-cpp.md

    $response.AccessToken | clip                                      # Copies the access token text to the clipboard
    ```

-2. Open "auth_delegate.cpp", and scroll to the the following line of your `AcquireOAuth2Token()` implementation.
+2. Using **Solution Explorer**, open "auth_delegate.cpp", and scroll to the the following line of your `AcquireOAuth2Token()` implementation.
 Replace the `<access-token>` placeholder, with the token placed on the clipboard in the previous step:

    ```cpp
    string accessToken = "<access-token>";